INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules: Whatever happened to drummer John O’Reilly because he played on the record but not on tour?

 Doogie White: John had an unfortunate soccer accident.
-John was an American, so he wasn’t really a good football player, but he was good at goals because he played American football to catch a ball.
+John was an American, so he wasn’t a good football player, but he was good at goals because he played American football to catch a ball.
 But he caught it and landed and cracked a rib during rehearsals, so he had to be replaced.

 Metal-Rules: Then you got ex- Rainbow drummer Chuck [Burgi] playing on tour, right?